Yamabe flow on manifolds with edges: Parabolic Schauder-type estimates

 Finally, we remark that the main idea of the proof in each coordinate system is to compare the asymptotics of the differentiated heat kernel with the powers of defining functions that arise from pulling the volume form back in coordinates.
-The most difficult estimations that arise will leave an apparently singular factor of a defining function which is then appropriately estimated. \ \
+The most difficult estimations that arise will leave an apparently singular factor of a defining function which is then appropriately estimated.
+Our proof has the following structure